-Packing for a road trip is basically the opposite of my usual having to fit everything into a carry-on, so I am all over the idea of bringing things that make the trip more fun, just because they fit in the car.
+Packing for a road trip is basically the opposite of my usual routine of fitting everything into a carry-on.
+So, I am all over the idea of bringing things that make the trip more fun, just because they fit in the car.

 These are some unique ideas of what to pack on a road trip or give as gifts to someone hitting the road soon.